kirank003/IMAGEFY/README.md

 # IMAGEFY
 📸 Imagify – AI Text-to-Image Generator

-Imagify is an AI-powered web application that transforms text prompts into unique images using Stable Diffusion via Hugging Face API.
-It is built with Flask (backend) and Bootstrap (frontend) to provide a clean, responsive interface for AI creativity.
+Imagify is an AI-powered Text-to-Image Generation Tool that transforms natural language descriptions into high-quality images using advanced deep learning models.
+Built with a user-friendly web interface, the project integrates Flask, Bootstrap, and the Hugging Face Inference API (Stable Diffusion) to provide seamless text-to-image conversion.

+The system allows users to simply type a descriptive prompt (e.g., “a futuristic city skyline at sunset” or “a cat playing guitar in cartoon style”) and instantly generates a corresponding image.
+This makes Imagify a powerful tool for designers, content creators, researchers, and AI enthusiasts who need quick visualizations.

 🚀 Features